 - (1) Age: We ran a one way ANOVA test using SPSS statistical software for awareness based on age.
 At a significance level of .05 we the results yielded suggest there is a significant difference between the younger age group and mid age group, younger age group and older age group, and the mid age group and older age group.
 The younger age group seemed to be less knowledgeable about this issue with an average response of 3.5.
 The mid age group seemed to have some knowledge but not a ton with an average response of 4.75.
 And the older age group was the most knowledgeable about the subject with an average response of 5.40. - (2) Kids: We ran a one way ANOVA test using SPSS statistical software for awareness based on the number of kids a respondent indicated they had.
 At a significance level of .05 we failed to reject the null hypothesis.
 This means that we can not draw any conclusions based on the number of kids the respondent indicated they had affecting their awareness of the issue.
 At the same significance level we did find however that one section there was a significant difference.
 This was a difference in the awareness level from respondents that indicated they had no children and respondents that indicated they had 2 children.
-However, no other set of children indicated was significantly different from those who indicated no children so this could just be a fluke in the data. - (3) Year Home Was Built: A one way ANOVA test was also done using SPSS statistical software for awareness based on when the respondent indicated their house was built.
-For those that indicated that they were unaware of the year their home was built, the results indicate a lower level of awareness towards the dangers and sources of the issue.
+However, no other set of children indicated was significantly different from those who indicated no children so this could just be a fluke in the data. - (3) Year Home Was Built: For those that indicated that they were unaware of the year their home was built, the results indicate a lower level of awareness towards the dangers and sources of the issue.
+This was compared against those that indicated that either their house was built before 1980 or after 1980.
 This result was significant at the level of .05.